Studying at the Institute of Modern Languages Research

-Doctoral research supervision is available in the Institute of Modern Languages Research in the following broad areas:
+The Institute of Modern Languages Research offers doctoral research supervision in the following broad areas:

 - French, German, Italian, Spanish and Portuguese studies